surej107/Race-prediction/README.md

 The dataset consists of two main types of files:

-Races and Horses: Files available for every year from 1990 to 2020.
+Races Dataset: Information on races for each year from 1990 to 2020.

+Horses Dataset: Details on individual horses for each year from 1990 to 2020.

 Forward Data (forward.csv): Contains information collected prior to race starts, including:

-Average odds from Oddschecker.com.
+Average odds from Oddschecker.com

-Current RPR and TR values.
+Current RPR and TR values

-Dataset Links and Column Descriptions

-Refer to the dataset files for detailed column descriptions and additional metadata.

 Project Goals